 1 x 55 g egg (see Chef's note2), plus 1 egg yolk extra, beaten, to brush

 15 ml cold water (see Chef's note 3)

 100 ml milk, warmed

 3 eggs, beaten

-Place the tart ring on a wooden peel or heavy baking tray lined with greaseproof paper.
+Place a 21cm x 2.5 cm high round tart ring on a wooden peel or heavy baking tray lined with greaseproof paper.
 Discard top piece of plastic wrap, then lift plastic wrap underneath, holding two corners closest to you (dough will cling to it).
 Lay the dough over the tart ring.
 Lift the edges and push into the ring, then press over the base of the tart.
 Ensure the dough is neatly compressed and moulded into the shape of the ring, to minimise shrinkage or collapse of the dough.
 Remove plastic wrap and use rolling pin to trim edges.

-Using a thumb and index finger, push rim of the pastry case so the dough extends 2mm above rim of ring (see note 9).
-Use a fork to prick the base of the tart (see note 10).
-Chill for 1 hour, until firm (see note 11).
+Using a thumb and index finger, push rim of the pastry case so the dough extends 2mm above rim of ring (see Chef's note 9).
+Use a fork to prick the base of the tart (see Chef's note 10).
+Chill for 1 hour, until firm (see Chef's note 11).